Printers

 Pros:

-• AI-optimized print formatting eliminates wasted pages from web and email printing
+• AI-powered formatting eliminates wasted pages when printing web content and emails

-• Outstanding borderless photo quality up to 8.5×14 with six-ink system
+• Excellent borderless photo quality with true-to-screen color accuracy

 Cons: